b3-exmo/b3-exmo.github.io/docs/Critical thinking/Logical fallacies.md

 [https://en.m.wikipedia.org/wiki/Hitchens%27s_razor](https://en.m.wikipedia.org/wiki/Hitchens%27s_razor)

 #### Pathos, Logos, Ethos
+None of these should be counted as wrong, or bad.
+They are rhetorical devices used to make an argument.
+I'll observe them here for you to keep in mind for the future.

 **Pathos** is appealing to the audience’s emotions when trying to argue. (e.g. Moroni’s promise).
 Having an emotional response to something is not evidence that it is true.

 **Logos** is appealing to logic, which is what I am attempting to do with this note.

-**Ethos** is an appeal to authority, which isn’t necessarily bad or wrong.
+**Ethos** is an appeal to authority, or to ethics.
 If you don’t have a sufficient knowledge base to understand a logos argument, the best you can do is appeal to the consensus of the experts, but a logos argument is preferred.
 In general the strength of your opinion ought to be proportional to the depth of your knowledge on the subject.